mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Apache - Load Balancer Related Items.md

 	sudo a2ensite sandbox.local.conf

-And restart Apache for the config to take effect:
+And reload Apache for the config to take effect:

-    sudo service apache2 restart
+    sudo service apache2 reload

 If you need to disable that virtual host configuration, run this `a2dissite` command: